ru22-14/beauty-boutique/README.md

 # Planning and Design

-- A Complete e-commerce web application will be created that generates revenue and provides a great user experience.
+- A Complete E-commerce web application will be created that generates revenue and provides a great user experience.
 - Essential steps include incorporating powerful features and choosing the right platforms, developing a minimum viable product, testing the app, optimizing search engine ranking, and implementing effective marketing strategies to attract and retain customers.